dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

   * DELETE: Not allowed

 * `/version`
-  * GET: Information about capabilites of AM implementation
+  * GET: Information about capabilities of AM implementation
   * POST: Not allowed
   * PUT: Not allowed
   * DELETE: Not allowed